bentonow/bento-ruby-sdk/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/bentonow/bento-ruby-sdk.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## DEPRECATED: Bento Analytics

+The class Bento::Analytics has now been deprecated.
+Please only use the above Bento SDK for Ruby on Rails projects.

 ## License